morianagarcia/morianagarcia.github.io/research.md

 title: Research
 ---

-My research is related to Library and Information Science and it has been focused mostly on Bibliometric projects lately.
+My research is related to Library and Information Science and has been focused mostly on Bibliometric projects lately.
 Check my poster on [Openin the Way: Transforming Scholarly Communications at the University of Rochester](http://bit.ly/3pSmsM5).
 <!-- # COMMENT EXPLAINING THIS PAGE --
 We're currently using this section of the site to host these tutorials,